geek-cookbook/geek-cookbook/manuscript/recipies/gollum.md

+hero: Gollum - A recipe for your own git-based wiki

 # Gollum

 Gollum is a simple wiki system built on top of Git.
 A Gollum Wiki is simply a git repository (_either bare or regular_) of a specific nature: